 I enjoy working with couples that have powerful differences between them that are causing chronic relationship stressors.
 I have a long history of working with couples that present with issues around adoption, (including transnational adoptees,) chronic fighting, icy distance, and differing parental styles.
 I also treat same-sex couples, both men and women, as well as couples where one member of the couple was transitioning or were transgendered.

 From 1977 on, Dr. Ham served in various capacities, first as a Guidance Counselor in Spencerport, New York, as a Counselor in Los Alamos, New Mexico, and a Staff Psychologist in a Psychiatric Clinic in Lowell, Massachusetts.
 She later became Director of Adult Services in that same clinic.
-She was also in a private practice setting in Lexington, Massachusetts from 1985-2005.
-And more recently Part-time Psychologist at ServiceNet.
-Inc., in Northampton, MA.
+She was also in a private practice setting in Lexington, Massachusetts from 1985-2005 and was a Part-time Psychologist at ServiceNet.
+Inc., in Northampton, MA previously.

 I've worked in various capacities in the Department of Counseling and School Psychology, Graduate College of Education, at the University of Massachusetts Boston, MA, from 1985-2005, spending one year as Associate Dean, and five years as Chair of the Department of Counseling and School Psychology, Graduate College of Education, before establishing The Family Therapy Program in 2002.

 As Program Directors she successfully navigated the grueling process of bringing a fledgling Family Therapy Program through the rigors of Commission on Accreditation for Marriage and Family Therapy Education for the Family Therapy Program.
 Most states in the USA use schools who are certified by AAMFT as a "stamp of approval" for licensing as Marriage and Family Therapists.
 They often grant students who have graduated from such programs advanced standing in the licensing process.

 In 1996-1997 she was a Clinical Instructor of Psychology, Department of Psychiatry, Couples and Family Training Program, Cambridge Hospital, Harvard University, Cambridge, MA.